 Marijuana is the single most commonly used illegal drug across the United States, with almost 20% of people having engaged with the drug at least once in 2019 alone.
 However, about 3 in 10 of those who use the drug suffer from marijuana use disorder.
 Its ubiquity across all age groups, professions, and socioeconomic statuses makes marijuana an increasingly dangerous and addictive drug.
 However, recovery is closer than you think.

-We at Redpoint understand the need to address the prevalence of marijuana, its dangers, and the misconceptions surrounding it to create an effective, personalized recovery plan for you.
+We at The Redpoint Center understand the need to address the prevalence of marijuana, its dangers, and the misconceptions surrounding it to create an effective, personalized recovery plan for you.
 Marijuana addiction can affect anyone, from early teens to working professionals.
-Redpoint’s caring staff and evidence-based, personalized treatment plans are ready to help you or your loved one start your new life of sobriety today.
+The Redpoint Center’s caring staff and evidence-based, personalized treatment plans are ready to help you or your loved one start your new life of sobriety today.

 The push for marijuana legality has led to a myriad of misconceptions surrounding its use, leading some to believe that it is somehow a “safe” drug.
 However, this is a fallacy, and there are always ramifications to the use of marijuana on your physical and mental health.